Alesso-Chiavarino/Outfitx/README.md

 - twilio: Library for sending SMS and making phone calls.
 - uuid: Library for generating UUIDs.
 - winston: Logging library.
+- toastify: Library for displaying toast notifications.
+- mercadopago: Library for making payments with MercadoPago.